fossas/fossa-cli/docs/references/strategies/languages/nodejs/npm-lockfile.md

 ## Project Discovery

-Search for all files named `package.json` and check if they have a corresponding `package-lock.json` file in the same directory, ignoring directories named `node_modules`.
+Search for files named `package.json` and check for a corresponding `package-lock.json` in the same directory, ignoring directories named `node_modules`.

+> Note: When using NPM workspaces, only the root of the project will have a `package-lock.json`.
+The other `package.json` files in the project directory will be combined to determine which dependencies are direct and which ones are development.

 ## Analysis